Erikwink/L3/README.md

     git push origin feature/your-feature-name
     ```
 6. Create a Pull Request: Go to the repository on GitHub and create a pull request from your branch to the main branch.
 Provide a detailed description of your changes and any relevant information for the reviewers.

+## Upcomming features

+### Display calculations
+Right now if you switch between show and hide calculation you will have to convert the value once again.
+In the next update this will be fixed to skip having to perform the calculation twice to display the calulated value or not
+### Delete single calculation
+The functionallity to remove a single calculation from the history.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.